mmace3/SSappendix/README.txt

 -------------------------------------------
 # Stock Synthesis related files
+#
-# (could use some cleaning up!
+# Could use some cleaning up!
 A lot of files created when SS runs are in some folders and are not
+# strictly necessary.
+Also some files in top of sss (e.g., data.ss, Report.sso, starter.ss) and ss
+# (e.g., data.ss_new) subdirectories should be moved down into a subdirectory for better organization.
-# strictly necessary)
+#

 - SSmodels (subdirectory)